Serie „Earth Top View“

 “Vibrant Expressions” – opening in Hamburg

-My second participation in a group exhibition in Hamburg, "Vibrant Expressions," starts on March 28, 2025.
-Together with 11 other creative artists, we will experience a wonderful vernissage from 6:30 p.m. to approximately 9:30 p.m.!
-I will be showing four small works from my "Earth Top Views" series.
-Dear guests, I look forward to your visit to the Grace Denker Gallery.
+My second participation in a group exhibition in Hamburg, "Vibrant Expressions," began on March 28, 2025.
+Together with 11 other creative artists, we enjoyed a wonderful opening.
+I showed four small works from my "Earth Top Views" series.

 Siegmar Ahlvers: An artistic view from above